-Aside from the theory of relativity itself, Friedmann's only other assumption in deriving his results was that on average the density of the universe was the same everywhere ("homogeneity") and looks the same in all directions ("isotropy").
-Of course in reality the universe is exactly the same.
+Aside from the theory of relativity itself, Friedmann's other assumptions in deriving his results were that the universe was the same everywhere ("homogeneity") and looks the same in all directions ("isotropy").
+Of course in reality the universe is not the same everywhere.
 I already mentioned that the Earth is much more dense than space.
-However, if I measure the average density in our galaxy it will be about the same as the average density in any other galaxy, and the number of galaxies per unit volume should be roughly the same in different parts of the universe.
+However, if I measure the average density in our galaxy it will be about the same as the average density in other galaxies like it, and the number of galaxies per unit volume should be roughly the same in different parts of the universe.
 When you average over large enough regions these assumptions seem to match our observations.
 Individual galaxies differ from one another in some of their specific properties, but on average their properties don't appear to change from one region of the sky to another.
-Nonetheless, the idea that the universe is roughly the same everywherea property known as homogeneityis still an assumption.
+Nonetheless, the ideas of homogeneity and isotropy are still assumptions.
 We can probably only see a tiny fraction of the universe and we have no guarantee that the parts we cannot see look like the parts we can.
 The big bang model assumes that these properties hold throughout the entire universe, and we will continue to use that assumption throughout the rest of this paper.
 (My follow-up paper, Beyond the Big Bang: Inflation and the Very Early Universe, includes a brief discussion of the possibility that the universe is not homogeneous on scales bigger than we can see.)

 So we should be able to answer the question of the universe being infinite or finite by measuring the density of everything around us and seeing whether it is above or below the critical value.
-This is true in principle, and measuring the average density of the universe is a very active field of research right now.
-The problem is that the measured density turns out to be pretty close to the critical density.
+This is true in principle, and measuring the average density of the universe is an active field of research.
+The problem is that the measured density turns out to be very close to the critical density.
 The theory of inflation, our best theory of what happened in the fraction of a second after the big bang, predicts that the actual density of the universe is likely to be so close to critical density that we may never be able to measure whether it is above or below.
 Another way of saying that is to say that if the universe is finite, it is probably so much bigger than the part of it we can observe that it may always look infinite to us.

 To recap, one of the assumptions of the standard big bang model is that the universe is more or less homogeneousthe same everywhere.
 As far as we can see, which is billions of light years in every direction, this assumption appears to be correct.
 Under this assumption general relativity says that whether the universe is infinite or finite depends on its density.
-Measurements of that density reveal that it is close to the critical value.
-Right now the data seem to point more towards an open (infinite) universe, but new data coming in the next 10-20 years should resolve the question much more definitively.
+Measurements of the density of the universe show it to be so close to the critical density that we can't tell if it is above or below.

 Given our uncertainty about this question, I will say a few things about what it would mean if the universe is infinite or finite and how those two possibilities relate to the idea of the universe expanding.